equivalentideas/westconnex_M4_East_Air_Quality_Monitoring/README.md

 > \q
 ```

-When running the scrapers, add the environment varaible
+When running the scrapers, add the environment variable
 DEVELOPMENT_DATABASE_PASSWORD with the same value as `$password` above, to use
 the password when running the scraper.
 Create a file `.env` and add the
 variable: